rs691/rob-astro-app/README.md

-# Basic Personal Project Using Astro
+# Basic Personal Project Using Astro and Learning Typescript